torsday/notebook/GLOSSARY.md

 A software development methodology in which an application is specified and designed by describing how its behavior should appear to an outside observer.

+## Binary Protocol

+A protocol which is intended or expected to be read by a machine rather than a human being, as opposed to a plain text protocol such as IRC, SMTP, or HTTP.
+Binary protocols have the advantage of terseness, which translates into speed of transmission and interpretation.

 ## Blocks

 In Ruby, blocks are closures (anonymous functions) that can be passed to many methods.